Putin to dominate new Russian government

 The country's top banker German Gref, a former economy minister, said however that Putin was ready to heed the views of Russians and act to put the economy on a sustainable footing.

-"The election campaign has shown that Putin is ready for a serious transformation - I know there is a lot of scepticism about that," Gref, who is chief executive of Sberbank (SBER.MM), told reporters travelling with Medvedev.
+"The election campaign has shown that Putin is ready for a serious transformation - I know there is a lot of scepticism about that," Gref, who is chief executive of Sberbank, told reporters travelling with Medvedev.

 "The oil curse will get us sooner or later," added Gref.
 "The government has no option but to create a favourable climate for investment and growth."